 Will the combined library share an electronic catalog?

 Which of the current systems will be used—the public or the school library catalog?
-Will
+Will the catalog chosen be appropriate for all age levels?

 How will the necessary conversion to combined catalogs be done?
 Will a commercial vendor do the conversion or will additional staff time be needed to complete the conversion?